Young readers will delight at the silly antics and fun wordplay of the baseball team of animal friends in this clever and witty illustrated story.

 FEATURED IN OCTOBER GOODNEWSLETTER FOR SCBWI MIDSOUTH

 AUTHOR | NIKKI ESTRIDGE

 Children’s book author Nikki Estridge was born a storyteller and an entertainer.
 Since she was a child, she’s loved to perform.
 An award-winning actress, director, and screenwriter, Nikki found the COVID pandemic to be an opportunity to nurture her brimming creative side, leading to her debut children’s picture book, Hoo’s Driving the Bus?.

 Nikki believes a good book is one that combines interesting characters with conflict, keeping readers on edge about the story’s resolution.
 She hopes young children and families come away from her book having experienced a humorous and memorable reading time together while also introducing them to fun linguistic elements like alliteration, assonance, consonance, and onomatopoeia.

 As an advocate for autism awareness and a person of multi-ethnic background, diversity, inclusion, and equality are of the utmost important to Nikki.
-She is an ardent supporter of the Leukemia and Lymphoma Society, Second Harvest Food Bank, Knoxville Humane Society, Susannah’s House, Association for Science in Autism Treatment, Knoxville Inner City Kid Outreach and Childhelp.
+She is an ardent supporter of the Leukemia and Lymphoma Society, Second Harvest Food Bank, Knoxville Humane Society, Susannah’s House, Association for Science in Autism Treatment, Knoxville Inner City Kids Outreach, Childhelp, and Autism Tennessee.
 She also serves on the University of Tennessee Alumni Board.